CristieBC/CristieBC/README.md

   <a>

 - 🌱 Estudando Linux Experience
-- 👯 Bootcamp Santander FullSteck developer 2022 (concluído).
+- 👯 Bootcamp Santander FullStack developer 2022 (concluído).
 - 😄 Pronome: Ela/dela

   </a>